 The assessment panel formed an opinion based on the determination of and on the consideration of the following:

 Learning objectives are partly translated in curriculum, for the undergraduate level of education.
-International dimension has been achieved through projects but internationalisation could not be recognised in the realisation of the programmeprogram.
+International dimension has been achieved through projects but internationalisation could not be recognised in the realisation of the program.
 Acquired modern teaching methodology is partly integrated in new curriculum but not accepted by all teaching staff.

-Recommendations for improvement:

-There should be a commission team concerned with the further development and implementation of the curriculum with members of all professional groups and students, which will have the backup and power of the Dean to organize and implement decisions.
+There should be a team concerned with the further development and implementation of the curriculum with members of all professional groups and students, which will have the backup and power of the Dean to organize and implement decisions.
 Too many courses are inside curriculum.
 Some courses have small number of ETCS points.
 One recommendation can be that nursing study programs should try to merge some courses and on that way to cut a little bit total number of subjects.

 Indicator 2.2 Demands Professional and Academic Alignment